-In the next two sections we will give some intuitions regarding IS-MOOS solutions for communication efficiency and security.
+In the next two sections, we will provide some insights regarding IS-MOOS solutions for communication efficiency and security.
 The source code of IS-MOOS and the related user manual can be downloaded from the project web site (UAN, 2012).